Brian-Pho/RVST598_Speech-Emotion-Recognition/README.md

 ## How to Run

-I developed this program using PyCharm so that's the easiest way to run the code but its possible to run the code using a Terminal or Anaconda.
+I developed this program using PyCharm so that's the easiest way to run the code but its possible to run the code using a Terminal or using Anaconda.

 ### Preprocessing the Databases

-1. Copy the raw database samples and labels into its respective folder in `/repo/data/raw/[db]`.
+1. Copy the raw database samples and labels into their respective folder in `/repo/data/raw/[db]`.
 The proper structure is shown below.
 2. Run the corresponding database script in `/repo/src/database_processor/[db].py`.
 This processes the raw audio samples into log-mel spectrograms.
-Note that this takes some time and lots of memory.
+Note: this takes some time and lots of memory (16GB+).
 3. The processed log-mel spectrograms should appear in the `/repo/data/processed` folder with filenames like `CRE_0-0_1_0_0_0_0_0.npy`.
 The filename format is `[DB]_[SAMPLE ID]-[ONE HOT ENCODED EMOTION].npy`.
+The mapping for the one-hot encoding to emotion can be found in the code.

 ```bash
 └───data